Kinesiology Courses and Classes Overview

 Foundations of Kinesiology

-Kinesiology is the study of the human body's movement.
-Kinesiologists often focus on the skeletal and muscular systems when conducting research.
-Foundations of kinesiology classes introduce students to the basic physiological, psychological, sociological and mechanical principles of kinesiology.
+Foundations of kinesiology classes introduce students to the basic physiological, psychological, sociological and mechanical principles of human movement.
 Students may explore careers that involve kinesiology, which include physical education, physical therapy and athletic training.

 Kinesiology activity courses are usually focused on a specific sport like tennis, badminton, basketball, soccer, bowling, yoga or gymnastics.
 Some courses provide an overview of many sports.
 At schools that have water access, students can swim, surf or sail.
 Aerobics, jogging or weight training classes may also be available.
 The classes aren't usually part of a specific degree program.
 Instead, kinesiology activity courses are open to all students who would like to learn a new sport or engage in structured physical activity.